ottenwbe/pi-gen-environment/README.md

 RSpec tests can be executed for all modules by calling the following rake command in the project root.

     rake spec

-## Structure

-For now, the sources of both gems (pi_customizer and pi_build_modifier) are versioned in one repository.
-This might change if their versions run out of sync.

 ## Contributing